Legal Aid Clinic

 KU Law Students:

 Interested in enrolling in the Legal Aid Clinic?
-Please complete the application linked here or contact Professor Melanie Daily or Professor Meredith Schnug with any enrollment questions.
+Please complete the Legal Aid application (.pdf) or contact Professor Melanie Daily or Professor Meredith Schnug with any enrollment questions.

 Prospective Law Students: